 - Multiple opportunities during the day for a fresh start

 - Verbal praise/feedback

 - Certificates in celebration assemblies

-- House points/certificates/stickers awarded for good behaviours
+- certificates/stickers awarded for good behaviours

 - Attendance awards

-- Star of the Week
+Star of the Week

-Our Christian ethos and theology stems from the Parable of the Talents.
-We often use the phrase above to remind children that we can find and develop talents that we have been blessed with.
+Our Christian ethos and theology stems from the book of Jeramiah (29: 4-7).
+We often use the phrase above to remind children that we can grow and develop personally by supporting and helping others to thrive.
 To support and recognise this, we use praise and reward for positive behaviours, good learning and development of respectful relationships.
 To do so we use a range of approaches.